MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 OnlineProblem class creates a problem from the url of the blob storage where an optimization problem has been uploaded.
 It is essentially used to reusing already submitted problems.
 It does not support client side analysis eg: evaluate and set_fixed_variables.
 It allows you to download the problem from the blob storage as an instance of the Problem class to do any of the client side operations.
+For an example of how to use the OnlineProblem class see [here](xref:microsoft.quantum.optimization.reuse-problem-definition))